-There are a variety of assessment strategies and tools used at Greenvale including formative and summative assessment.
+There are a variety of assessment strategies and tools used at Greenvale including formative and summative assessment, which are designed to show the impact.
 The progress of our students both in terms of their academic learning and personal development are captured and monitored in a variety of ways.

-Personal and social development SOLAR Attendance Incident forms and Positive Behaviour Progress (CPOMs) ABC charts Behaviour Support Plans and Interventions IEPs ILP End of year reports Therapy assessments - physio/SaLT/OT SDQ assessments SCERTS Enrichment LSB and iBase targets
+Academic Personal and social development

+Students ·

+SOLAR SOLAR

+not Engagement model Attendance

+engaged Greenvale levels Incident forms and Positive Behaviour Progress

+in IEPs (CPOMs)

+subject ILP ABC charts -Functional Analysis

+specific End of year reports Positive Behaviour Support Plans and

+LSB and iBase targets Interventions

+learning ASDAN Transition Challenge IEPs

+KS3 and AQA Unit Awards ILP

+KS4 ASDAN PSD End of year reports

+Pearson/Edexcel Functional Skills Therapy assessments - Physio/SaLT/OT

+Ctudonto Arts Award Enrichment

+Students LSB and iBase targets

+on the

+Grove